pvcraven/3d_graphics_class/source/assignments/assignment_08/assignment_08.rst

 Assignment 8 - What is Art?
 ===========================

+*This section hasn't been updated for 2021 yet.*

 Upload a one to two page double-spaced essay covering the following question:

 "What is Art?""